What Is an Efficiency Apartment? + How to Find One [2025]

 4. Less to Clean

-Can't stand cleaning?
+Can't stand cleaning your apartment?
 Efficiency apartments just may be your perfect match!

 Get Matched with an Efficiency Apartment Today

 Let Apartment List help you find your next home.
-Just use the quiz above!
+Just use our quiz!

 Efficiency Apartment FAQs